adeonir/simple-boilerplate/README.md

 # Simple Boilerplate

-This project is a simple boilerplate structure for generating static websites and uses ES6, Pug, Stylus, Gulp and Browsersync.
+This project is a simple boilerplate structure for generating static websites using ES6, Pug, Stylus, Gulp and Browsersync.

 ## Stack